napari/napari.github.io/dev/_sources/gallery/mouse_drag_callback.rst

 Example updating the status bar with line profile info while dragging lines around in a shapes layer.

+.. tags:: gui

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-53
+GENERATED FROM PYTHON SOURCE LINES 10-55